Abimbolu/Data-cleaning-using-Mysql/README.md

 The analysis results are summarized as follows;
 - Vice president, Director, Sr. Manager, Manager, Sr. Analyst are the top 5 highest average salary
 - There are more females in three out of four business units
-- Vice presidents, Director, Sr. Manager, Engineer Manager and Computer Systens Manager have the highest bonus rate
+- Vice presidents, Director, Sr. Manager, Engineer Manager,manager and Computer Systens Manager have the highest bonus rate
 - Young (< 30 years) , middle age(>= 30 < 50) and old(> 50)
 - There are 1000 employees
 - Black, Latino, Caucasian and Asian accordingly